1 Introduction: What facts do we want to explain?

 There are some other facts - which are perhaps more subtle - that we might want to try to understand or be able to explain in light of the Solow model.
 Two of these are:

-1. Rich countries tend to grow at similar rates.
+1. Rich countries tend to grow at similar rates in the long run.

 2. Countries at a similar level of economic development often have similar geographic, institutional, and cultural characteristics, and also similar policies.